feathersjs/docs/api/hooks-common.md

 __Options:__

 - `predicate` (*required*) - Determines if hookFuncs should be run or not.
-If a function, `predicate` is called with the hook as its param.
+If a function, `predicate` is called with the context as its param.
 It returns either a boolean or a Promise that evaluates to a boolean
 - `hookFuncs` (*optional*) - Zero or more hook functions.
 They may include other conditional hooks.